Seed pods hold the promise

 The old maple has just begun to turn.

-these branches that have held the swing
+its branches have held the swing

 for generations; ropes wear out

-but not these sturdy limbs.
+but not so those sturdy limbs.

 Clematis wicks the air with sweet perfume